ferdydek/find-lf/README.md

 python3 cluster.py list
 ```

-Startup the Pi cluster using `python3.py cluster start`.
+Startup the Pi cluster using `python3 cluster.py start`.
 You can check the status with `python3 cluster.py status`

 ## 3. Classify locations using Pi cluster